jhap1982/giveituruguay/2012/2012-10-25 - Verizon Arena, Little Rock, AR, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Scar Tissue
+3. Scar Tissue
-Can't Stop
+4. Can't Stop
-She's Only 18
+5. She's Only 18
-Look Around
+6. Look Around
-Blood Sugar Sex Magik
+7. Blood Sugar Sex Magik
-Show of Strength tease
+8. Show of Strength tease
-Tell Me Baby
+9. Tell Me Baby
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Renaissance tease
+11. Renaissance tease
-Me and My Friends
+12. Me and My Friends
-Under the Bridge
+13. Under the Bridge
-Factory of Faith
+14. Factory of Faith
-Higher Ground
+15. Higher Ground
-Californication
+16. Californication
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-The Power of Equality
+19. The Power of Equality
-Meet Me at the Corner
+20. Meet Me at the Corner
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes